 Niles Elliot Goldstein

-Jean came to The New Shul with background studio managing for photographers, most notably for New Shul member Marty Umans!
+Jean came to The New Shul with background in studio management for photographers, most notably for New Shul member Marty Umans!
 Prior to that, she worked as a theatrical costume designer and stylist for photography, television commercials and films.